aniskip/aniskip-extension/README.md

    ```
    yarn install
-   yarn start:prod:chrome
+   yarn build:chrome
    ```

-This will start a chromium browser with the built extension loaded.
+This will build an unpacked extension in the `dist` folder.
 You can replace `chrome` with `firefox` to build for firefox.